Eelgrass Restoration

 collecting eelgrass:

-We gather eelgrass that has already been uprooted; whether it be from boat anchors, wave action, or other natural causes.
+We gather adult eelgrass shoots that have already been uprooted; whether it be from boat anchors, wave action, or other natural causes.
 We collect them from shallow water along the shore, boat landings and harbors.
 Menemsha Harbor here on Martha’s Vineyard is a hotspot for full, uprooted eelgrass plants.
-In addition to collecting from Menemsha, we also collect eelgrass from Tashmoo, Edgartown Great Pond, and Moshup beach on the island to increase genetic diversity.
+We also collect eelgrass from Lake Tashmoo, Edgartown Great Pond, Aquinnah beaches and Lighthouse Beach in Edgartown on the island to increase genetic diversity.
 These plants may drift around with currents and winds but will never re-plant themselves.
-By collecting washed ashore eelgrass, we minimize resources needed to harvest the eelgrass, and restore the uprooted plant’s ability to provide for the ecosystem once again.
+By collecting washed ashore eelgrass, we can repurpose this otherwise lost material by restoring the uprooted plant’s ability to provide for the ecosystem once again.

 restoring eelgrass:

-Ongoing restoration initiatives include experimenting with various replanting methods of shoots and seeds in our two experimental eelgrass restoration sites in Lagoon Pond and Lake Tashmoo.
-Every pond system, with their varying dynamics and characteristics, requires a different planting method to successfully re-establish eelgrass. in 2025, MVSG focused more on seed-based restoration and was able to replant 38,000 eelgrass seeds into Lagoon Pond and Lake Tashmoo with various methods learned from colleagues in the region.
+Ongoing restoration initiatives include trying various replanting methods of shoots and seeds in our two experimental restoration sites in Lagoon Pond and Lake Tashmoo.
+Every pond system, with their unique dynamics and characteristics, requires a different restoration method to successfully re-establish eelgrass. in 2025, MVSG focused more on seed-based restoration and was able to replant 38,000 eelgrass seeds into Lagoon Pond and Lake Tashmoo, using methods learned from colleagues in the region.